 - Make sure you accelerate and decelerate with great caution during ice driving.
 Step on the gas very slowly so that traction can be maintained and the vehicle doesn’t skid.

 - All-wheel Drive isn’t always reliable.
 It works by giving drivers a false sense of security which leads them to turn too quickly when driving on ice.
 AWD can only boost acceleration.
 Apart from that, it cannot provide grip at corners or help with stopping.

 - The most obvious rule when it comes to snow driving is to go as slow as possible.
 Functions like acceleration, stops and turns take unusually longer on snow covered roads compared to dry ones.
 Driving slowly gives you that extra time required to bring an action into effect.

 - Finally, we arrive at the most effective and useful winter driving safety tip among all others.
-Antilock External link are of profound use when it comes to Ice driving.
+Antilock brakes are of profound use when it comes to Ice driving.
 Stamp on them long and hard and then steer.

 - Try not to stop too often.
 Plan your journey in advance and make sure you won’t have to stop unnecessarily along the way.
 Stopping in the ice is much harder due to the large amount of inertia required for the task.
 When a traffic light looms in the distance, slow down exponentially and finally come to a halt instead of having to step on the brakes.
 With practise, you will get it right.